Excellence in Scholarship and Learning

 The Shaping of Religious and Communal Identity in their Journey from Iran to New York

-Hilda Nissimi is lecturer of General History at Bar Ilan University, Israel.
-She has published Rebellion and Tradition in Palestine during the Mandate (Ramat-Gan, 1985).
+Hilda Nissimi is senior lecturer of General History at Bar Ilan University, Israel.
+She has published Rebellion and Tradition in Palestine during the Mandate (Ramat-Gan, 1985), and more recently several articles on museums and Jewish identity.
 Her current interests include crypto-faith communities, especially the Mashhadi Jewish community.

 This book tells the little-known story of a fascinating crypto-Jewish